Hong Kong Zoological and Botanical Gardens: History

-In the past, many world famous people visited the park under the name of Wildlife Fund, such as Prince Philip, Duke of Edinburgh (1983) and Princess Anne of England (1988).

 Memorials

-At the southern entrance to the gardens, at Upper Albert Road, is the Chinese War Memorial, dedicated to the Chinese who died assisting the Allies during World War I and World War II.
-The inscription on the lintel reads: "In Memory of the Chinese who died loyal to the Allied cause in the Wars of 1914-1918 and 1939-1945".
-The granite arch in the shape of a paifang was erected in 1928.
+Located at the southern entrance to the gardens, at Upper Albert Road, sits the Chinese War Memorial, which is dedicated to the Chinese who died assisting the Allies during World War I and World War II.
+The inscription on the lintel reads: "In Memory of the Chinese who died loyal to the Allied cause in the Wars of 1914–1918 and 1939–1945".
+A granite arch in the shape of a paifang was erected in 1928.
 Reference to the Second World War was added later.

 A bronze statue of King George VI was erected in commemoration of the 100th anniversary of British colonial rule over Hong Kong (1841–1941).

 Plants

 There are more than 1,000 species of plants in the gardens, mostly indigenous to tropical and sub-tropical regions.
 It includes some rare species like the dawn redwood and the local Ailanthus.
 Besides these, some species which can produce flowers throughout the year can also be found there, like the Hong Kong orchid tree.

 Different Species are grown in the Thematic gardens in the Hong Kong Zoological and Botanical Gardens.